14 best British gins you need to know about

-From the Isle of Islay, all the way to Tooting by way of County Down, we went on a juniper-fuelled adventure to find the best bottles
+From the Isle of Islay all the way to Tooting by way of County Down, we've been on a juniper-fuelled adventure

 Gin’s popularity doesn’t look set to wane anytime soon.
-In fact, the number of UK distilleries has boomed with HM Revenue & Customs reporting there are now 315 distilleries, up from 152 in 2013, making it highly likely that there’s a gin distillery local to you.
+In fact, the number of UK distilleries has more than doubled in the past five years, making it highly likely that there’s a gin distillery local to you.

 If your favourite way to drink G is with the T, then it’s important you don’t skimp on quality – after all, it’s often three quarters of the glass.
 Aside from the perennially popular Fever Tree, we’d also recommend Double Dutch and Sekforde (a non-quinine alternative to tonic).
 You’ll find that almost every gin has its own signature serve so it’s worth updating your ice and a slice with the various suggestions to really bring out the best of the gin.
 A large balloon glass is our vessel of choice.